-- 14.1.
-If the Headteacher is satisfied that bullying did take place, the pupil/student will be helped to understand the consequences of their actions and warned that there must be no further incidents. - 14.2.
-The Headteacher informs the pupil/student of the type of sanction to be used in this instance (detentions, service-based activities, etc.) and future sanctions if the bullying continues. - 14.3.
-If possible, the Headteacher will attempt reconciliation and will obtain a genuine apology from the bully.
+- 15.1.
+If the headteacher is satisfied that bullying did take place, the pupil/student will be helped to understand the consequences of their actions and warned that there must be no further incidents. - 15.2.
+The headteacher informs the pupil/student of the type of sanction to be used in this instance (detentions, service-based activities, etc.) and future sanctions if the bullying continues. - 15.3.
+If possible, the headteacher will attempt reconciliation and will obtain a genuine apology from the bully.
 This will either be in writing to the victim (and/or witnesses if appropriate), or face-to-face, but only with the victim's full consent.
-Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully. - 14.4.
-The perpetrator is made to realise, by speaking once per week with their Class Teacher, that some pupil/students do not appreciate the distress they are causing, and that they should change their behaviour. - 14.5.
-Parents are informed of bullying incidents and what action is being taken. - 14.6.
-The head of year informally monitors the pupils involved over the next half-term.
+Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully. - 15.4.
+The perpetrator is made to realise, by speaking once per week with their class teacher, that some pupil/students do not appreciate the distress they are causing, and that they should change their behaviour. - 15.5.
+Parents are informed of bullying incidents and what action is being taken. - 15.6.
+The phase leader informally monitors the pupils involved over the next half-term.

-15. Support
+16. Support

-- 15.1.
-If the pupil/student visits Pastoral Support, the Pastoral Support informally checks whether the bullying has stopped. - 15.2.
-For a month after the initial complaint of bullying, the Class Teacher holds an informal discussion, on a weekly basis, to check whether the bullying has stopped. - 15.3.
-The head of year holds a formal meeting, on a monthly basis, to check whether the bullying has stopped these formal meetings will continue to take place once a month until the head of year and victim are confident the bullying has stopped.
+- 16.1.
+If the pupil visits the pastoral support, the pastoral support informally checks whether the bullying has stopped. - 16.2.
+For a month after the initial complaint of bullying, the class teacher holds an informal discussion, on a weekly basis, to check whether the bullying has stopped. - 16.3.
+The phase leader holds a formal meeting, on a monthly basis, to check whether the bullying has stopped these formal meetings will continue to take place once a month until the head phase leader and victim are confident the bullying has stopped. - 16.4.
+If necessary, group dynamics are broken up by members of staff by assigning places in classes. - 16.5.
+The victim is encouraged to tell a trusted adult in academy if bullying is repeated.

-- 15.4.
-If necessary, group dynamics are broken up by members of staff by assigning places in classes. - 15.5.
-The victim is encouraged to tell a trusted adult in academy if bullying is repeated. - 15.6.
-The victim is encouraged to broaden their friendship groups by joining lunchtime or after-academy club or activity. - 15.7.
-The academy, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy. - 15.8.
+- 16.6.
+The victim is encouraged to broaden their friendship groups by joining lunchtime or after school club or activity. - 16.7.
+The academy, particularly the DSL, will work with the victim to build resilience, e.g. by offering emotional therapy. - 16.8.
 The academy realises that bullying may be an indication of underlying mental health issues.
-Perpetrators will be required to attend a mandatory counselling session, to assist with any underlaying mental health or emotional wellbeing issues. - 15.9.
+Perpetrators will be required to attend a mandatory counselling session, to assist with any underlaying mental health or emotional wellbeing issues. - 16.9.
 The academy will work with the perpetrator regarding any underlaying mental health or emotional wellbeing problems.

-16. Follow-up support
+17. Follow-up support